forenablers/4enablers.github.io/_posts/2019-04-17-plantuml-azure-icons.md

 ![Default view]({{site.baseurl}}/assets/plantuml-azure-icons/default.png)

-Not too bad, but we can do better.
-Navigate to [PlantText WebSite](https://planttext.com) and use the following snippet:
+Next, we'll apply custom images to see how they compare with the default settings.
+By using this new snippet, we'll incorporate the familiar look and feel of Azure icons into our diagram, demonstrating a noticeable difference.
+Let's proceed with the following code snippet:

 ``` bash
 skinparam monochrome true